Bristol Travel Guide

-Bristol is a city bursting with great restaurants, fascinating history, diverse activities, and lots of art.
+Bristol, England is a city bursting with great restaurants, fascinating history, diverse activities, and lots of art.
 I enjoyed the energetic and arty vibe the city had.
 Bristol is a college town with a youthful feeling.
 Bristol is full of great ways to save money – from the museums and cathedrals to the cheap transportation and landmarks.
 There are a lot of great parks to lay out around, good museums and historic homes, and a waterfront filled with nice art galleries and restaurants.
 Bristol also makes for a good base of operations for visiting Bath.
-The town is one of my favorite in England.
+Hopefully this guide will help you enjoy the city as much as I did!
+It’s one of my favorites!

 Budget hotel prices – The average price for a hotel is $80 USD a night for a double during the summer, a bit less during the off season.